RalphB15/CloudVars/README.md

 ## Usage

-To use the `CloudVar.CV` class, simply call the static methods provided by the class.
+To use the `CV` class, simply call the static methods provided by the class.

 ### Add